-If you don’t have an agent to negotiate on your behalf, it’s really important that you make sure you only sign a contract when you are absolutely sure it’s right for you.
+If you don’t have an agent to negotiate on your behalf, it’s important that you make sure you only sign a contract when you are absolutely sure it’s right for you.
 We have some practical advice and tips for understanding contracts to help you on your way.

-Once a new ‘main agent’ is added to your profile, you’ll no longer be ‘c/o Spotlight’ and your access to the Link Board will automatically revert to ‘read only’ until or unless your new agent changes this setting for you.
-Agents have the option, on a client by client basis, to provide access as ‘read only’, ‘nudge, or ‘full access’ where you can self-suggest.
+Once a new ‘main agent’ is added to your profile, you’ll no longer be ‘Self-Represented’ and your access to the Link Board will automatically revert to ‘read only’ until or unless your new agent changes this setting for you.
+Agents have the option, on a client-by-client basis, to provide access as ‘read only’, ‘nudge, or ‘full access’ where you can self-suggest for roles.

 It is worth noting that the Spotlight Link is only a part of your Spotlight membership.
-Don’t forget that casting professionals also conduct hundreds of thousands of searches across the platform, searching not only by name but also by skills, accents, languages, previous credits and if you publish video and voice etc, and that is why we always advise you to keep your profile up-to-date!
+Don’t forget casting professionals also conduct hundreds of thousands of searches across the platform, searching not only by name but also by skills, accents, languages, previous credits and if you publish video and voice etc, and that is why we always advise you to keep your profile up-to-date!

 If you’re looking for a new agent, a photographer or a showreel provider a great place to start our Contacts listings.
 Also, don’t forget to check out our news and advice section where you can find articles on how to create your best Spotlight profile, a podcast on your working rights, plus videos on achieving the perfect headshot and showreel and much more!